caspii/casparwre.de/_posts/2021-06-22-social-media-image-generation-python.md

 This actually worked great ... until it didn't.

 My app began to have downtimes in the middle of the night (when else?) because some actor was fetching their social media images in batches.
 This resulted in the app becoming very busy cooking up all these beautiful images and not having time for regular boring requests.
 The result was timeouts for my users.
-Now this was obviously not acceptable and with a heavy heart I changed the route to deliver a static image instead.
+Now this was obviously not acceptable and with a heavy heart I changed the route to deliver a generic static image instead.

 I began to think about a better solution.